 The following suggestions are intended to help those who would like to be introduced to praying the office, whether alone or in a group.
 The Sarum Office may seem overwhelming unless it is approached in manageable portions.

 An excellent place to begin is Compline, the evening office.
 One might make use of both the Latin and the English versions side by side (the Latin is Part A-11; the English is Part EPA-11).
 The material of Compline does not require reference to any other parts of the Office.
 It can be sung directly from the one file throughout the year.
-This material is also available for purchase in book form–see under ‘Books’ above.
+All of Compline is now available in convenient book form in Latin or in English here.
 Compline can be sung ideally any time between 3 pm and bedtime.

 Once compline is understood and manageable, one might turn to lauds and vespers.
 One might approach lauds by singing the antiphon to the Benedictus, and the Benedictus itself, followed by the appropriate prayer, as found in the Temporale or Sanctorale.
 Likewise, one might become accustomed to vespers by simply singing the antiphon to the Magnificat and the Magnificat itself, followed by the appropriate prayer.
 Once the pattern of these has become well understood, one might include also the chapter and hymn at lauds and vespers, as well as the Preces which close the service on ferias.
-Sarum Vespers Latin (3 vols.) is now available for purchase in book-form; see under ‘Books’ above.
-Sarum Diurnal Latin (3 vols.) will be available shortly in book-form.
+Sarum Vespers Latin (3 vols.) is now available for purchase in book-form here.
+Sarum Diurnal Latin (3 vols.) is also now available in book form here.

 At the same time, one might become familiar with the structure of the Psalter, firstly by incorporating the psalmody that pertains to lauds and vespers.
 If you are singing the office by yourself, you may consider saying the alternate verses of the psalms silently to avoid fatigue.